-Hacking the machines is a research project that explores how we can hack existing equipment into textile printers that use natural dyes and mordants through interactive intervention by the craftsperson.
+HaptiColor is the outcome of the research pilot called Hacking the Machines, part of Horizon Europe funded Tracks4Crafts project.
+The pilot explores how we can hack existing equipment into textile printers that use natural dyes and mordants through interactive intervention by the craftsperson.

 Our vision